 You may be able to claim all or part of the disability amount for which your spouse or common-law partner qualifies.
-For more information, see line 326 in the General Income Tax and Benefit Guide.
+To calculate this amount, use Schedule 2, Federal Amounts Transferred From Your Spouse or Common-Law Partner.

 If you or anyone else paid for attendant care or for care in a facility, special rules may apply.
 For more information, see Guide RC4065, Medical Expenses.